yakoob/qvest-sdl/plan.md

 ---

-## 7. Engagement (pro-bono lighthouse, not this binary)
+## 7. Engagement & lighthouse

-See `data/json/engagement_schedule.json`.
+Desk engagement (My day / conversations / linked checkout / outcomes) is implemented in this binary as process-local demo state.
+A district lighthouse is still a separate engagement: see `data/json/engagement_schedule.json` and `docs/pilot-proposal.md`.
 Week 0 is privacy + data contract.
-LLM off until Marcus Ellison (fictional privacy officer) writes yes.
+LLM off until written privacy-officer yes.

-Estimates (lab, not a bid): retrieve 3–5 days, console 2–3, LLM+audit 2–3, Destiny export ~1 week with Priya, 12-week lighthouse constrained by Elena hours.
+Estimates (lab, not a bid): retrieve 3–5 eng-days, console 2–3, LLM+audit 2–3, Destiny export ~1 week with a media specialist; district lighthouse ~11–16 elapsed weeks, constrained by librarian hours.

 ---